Board of Directors

 Treasurer: Craig Yaxley

-Directors: Alan Cransberg, Nicola Forrest, Rob McKenzie, Vicki Robinson and Linda Savage
+Directors: Rob McKenzie, Kellie Parker, Vicki Robinson and Linda Savage

-Craig Yaxley is a State Lead Tax partner with KPMG, with over 30 years corporate tax experience primarily focussing on the mining and resources sector.
-He is a Chartered Tax Advisor, a Fellow of the Institute of Chartered Accountants in Australia, and Director of the Board of Taxation.
-Previously Executive Councillor, Treasurer and Chairman of Tax Committee of the Association of Mining and Exploration Companies Inc and previously Treasurer of the Friends of the Ballet (WA).
+Senior Tax partner with KPMG and over 30 years corporate tax experience primarily focussing on the mining and resources sector.
+Chartered Tax Advisor, Fellow of the Institute of Chartered Accountants in Australia, and Member of the Board of Taxation.
+Previously Executive Councillor, Treasurer and Chairman of Tax Committee of the Association of Mining and Exploration Companies Inc.

-Vicki Robinson is General Manager - Legal (Corporate) Wesfarmers Limited.
+General Manager – Legal (Corporate) Wesfarmers Limited.
 Previous positions include Legal Counsel Wesfarmers Limited, General Manager Energy Generation Pty Ltd, part of Wesfarmers Energy and Senior Associate with Clayton Utz.
-Vicki holds a Bachelor of Laws and a Bachelor of Commerce from UWA.
-She is a member of the Advisory Board of the Curtin Law School and the Advisory Council of the Curtin Business School.
+Holds a Bachelor of Laws and a Bachelor of Commerce from the University of Western Australia.
+Member of the Advisory Board of the Curtin Law School and the Advisory Council of the Curtin Business School.